-With the 1.3 mega pixel CCD camera, a camera is always handy.
-Taking a picture or recording a video clip and sending it away as part of a picture message or as an email attachment is just a few clicks away.
-The captured picture or video clip can also be sent via Bluetooth, infrared or cable.
+With the VGA camera, a camera is always handy.
+Taking a picture or recording a video clip and sending it away as part of a picture message or as an e-mail attachment is just a few clicks away.
+The picture can also be sent via infrared or cable.

-The camera also has 8X Digital zoom.
+The camera also has a 4X Digital zoom.